About the Presenters

 MHF Annual Gathering 2015

-The following persons are confirmed speakers for the MHF Annual Gathering 2015, to be held July 19-21 at the Sheraton Harrisburg Hershey Hotel in Harrisburg, Pennsylvania.
+The following persons are confirmed presenter for the MHF Annual Gathering 2015, to be held July 19-21 at the Sheraton Harrisburg Hershey Hotel in Harrisburg, Pennsylvania.
+This list includes plenary speakers and actors as well as workshop presenters.

 Maurice Odhiambo Anyanga